Opah

 About the Opah

 The Opah is one of the most recognizable saltwater species in North American waters, classified scientifically as <em>Lampris guttatus</em>.
-It belongs to the Other group, most commonly found in deep offshore, open ocean environments.
+It belongs to the Offshore group, most commonly found in deep offshore pacific environments.
 Anglers target this species for both sport and table fare, and it appears across a broad range of water bodies throughout the United States.

 Habitat & Range

-Primary habitat: Deep Offshore, Open Ocean.
+Primary habitat: Deep Offshore Pacific.

 The Opah thrives across a wide range of saltwater environments throughout North America.
 Seasonal movements are driven by water temperature — fish tend to move into shallower water during spring and fall feeding periods, and push deeper or seek cover during the heat of summer and cold of winter.
 Understanding these patterns is critical to locating fish consistently across the season.